btofficiel/rag-bot/README.md

 ```
 ollama pull llama3:instruct
 ```
 (Optional) We have our UI built using Elm and the compiled JS is already in the public/js folder.
-In case you wan to tinker with the Elm code base, then you can build client code using the below command after you have installed [Elm](https://guide.elm-lang.org/install/elm.html)
+In case you want to tinker with the Elm code base, then you can build client code using the below command after you have installed [Elm](https://guide.elm-lang.org/install/elm.html)
 ```
 cd client
 bash build.sh